nestorrente/erdiagram/docs/Database_model.md

 ## Entities

-Each entity defined in the input _entity-relationship model_ will be mapped to a different table in the _database model_.
-In the same way, every entity property will be mapped to a different column of that table.
+Each entity defined in the input _entity-relationship model_ will be modelled to a different table in the _database model_.
+In the same way, every entity property will be modelled to a different column of that table.

 ### Property modifiers

 #### Optional modifier

 _ERDiagram_ defines all database columns as `NOT NULL` by default.
-However, properties defined using the optional modifier will be mapped as _nullable_ columns, so `NOT NULL` statement will not be used on its definition.
+However, properties defined using the optional modifier will be modelled as _nullable_ columns, so `NOT NULL` statement will not be used on its definition.

 #### Unique modifier

-Properties defined using the unique modifier will be mapped using a `UNIQUE` constraint on relational databases.
+Properties defined using the unique modifier will be modelled using a `UNIQUE` constraint on relational databases.

 #### Auto-incremental modifier

-Properties defined using the auto-incremental modifier will be mapped to `AUTO_INCREMENTAL` columns.
+Properties defined using the auto-incremental modifier will be modelled to `AUTO_INCREMENTAL` columns.

 _Note: as there are some database engines that doesn't support the `AUTO_INCREMENTAL` modifier, ERDiagram will try to emulate the same behavior using a combination of a `SEQUENCE` and a `DEFAULT` value in those database engines that